I originally shared this post on my old blog inSeptember 2013.

 Hello!
 Last year for Pride Month, I posted about how, after years of research and thought, I’d figured out that I’m not straight: I’m actually demibisexual.
 For Pride Month this year, I’m sharing that again here on this new website.

-If you’re unfamiliar with the terminology used for different kinds of attraction, “demibisexual” might sound like a confusing collection of random syllables.
+If you’re unfamiliar with the terminology used for different kinds of attraction, “demibisexual” might sound like a confusing collection of syllables.
 Human attraction is complicated, like most things related to humanity.
-The fact that we have the language now to better explore and understand it is amazing!
+The fact that we have the language now to better explore and understand it is incredible!
 So thank you for taking the time to learn.

 Asexuality is a sexual orientation where a person does not feel sexual attraction to people of any gender.
-Asexual people do not have a medical or psychological problem, and they are not just choosing to be celibate.
-Asexual people don’t feel physical desire the way allosexual people do when they are around an attractive person of their gender(s) of interest.
+Asexual people do not necessarily have a medical or psychological problem, and they are not just choosing to be celibate.
+They just don’t feel physical desire the way allosexual people do when they are around an attractive person of their gender(s) of interest.
 Some asexual people are sex-repulsed, meaning even the idea of engaging in sex is repulsive to them; some are sex-favorable, meaning that they’re interested in engaging in sex despite not specifically being attracted to anyone;and some are sex-neutral.